deltachat/chatmail/www/privacy.md

 <img width="800px" src="collage-privacy.png"/>

-# {{ config.mail_domain }} mail services - Privacy Policy
+# Privacy Policy for {{ config.mail_domain }}

-We want to show you in a fair and transparent way what personal data is processed by us - we try to keep it to a minimum, but as you may know, the internet, and in particular sending e-mail messages to contacts, does not work without data.
+We want to show you in a fair and transparent way what personal data is processed by us.
-We follow a strict privacy-by-design approach and try to avoid processing your data in the first place.
+We follow a strict privacy-by-design approach and try to avoid processing your data in the first place, but as you may know, the internet, and in particular sending e-mail messages, does not work without data.
 Still,
 it's only fair that you know at all times what personal data is processed when you use our service.

-The following information also serves to provide you with information about this and how we protect your personal data from manipulation, loss, destruction or misuse.

-If you have any further questions about data protection, please contact us.
+If you have any remaining questions about data protection, please contact us.

-## 1. Name and contact information of the data controller
+## 1. Name and contact information

 Responsible for the processing of your personal data is:
 ```